Dumh1998/AWCA-Net/README.md

 ## Dataset
 We constructed the first enriched-diverse benchmark dataset for flood change detection (VarFloods).
-You can download it from the following links:- **[Download the VarFloods Dataset](https://pan.baidu.com/s/1K4ViWlGqmX1rYzoRwGhupQ?pwd=2wps 提取码: 2wps)**
+You can download it from the following links:- **(https://pan.baidu.com/s/1K4ViWlGqmX1rYzoRwGhupQ?pwd=2wps 提取码: 2wps)**

 ## Training